nibalizer/falco-workshop/workshop.md

 +++ exited with 0 +++
 ```

-In our systemcall output Notably this line appears:
+In our systemcall output this line appears:

 ```
 openat(AT_FDCWD, "test.txt", O_RDONLY)  = 3